terminological/vui-202012-1/README.md

 * patchwork
 * DiagrammeR
 * DiagrammeRsvg
+* LaplacesDemon

 There is also an optional dependency on a library for producing formatted outputs: [standardPrintOutput](https://github.com/terminological/standard-print-output).
 This has a lot of its own dependencies, and may not be particularly useful.

 The main analysis is in the new-variant-mortality.Rmd markdown file which depends on the functions defined in new-variant-mortality.R file, the code is not heavily optimised and relies on a substantial mount of memory being available - 16Gb minimum.

+The supplementary materials are in the supplementary-material.Rmd markdown file.

 The environment the analysis was run on was: